 It’s fully functional and is quite effective both for learning as well as for practicing.

-- 76 touch-sensitive keys with Graded Soft Touch
+- 76 touch-sensitive keys with Graded Soft Touch, Full Keyboard Mode enables you to play more like a traditional piano

 - Backlit LCD and panel lights for better visibility in low light